cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

 ``ranks``: ObjectStore Data Storage
 ------------------------------------

-The calculated page rank data is stored in an ObjectStore Dataset, *ranks*.
+The calculated page rank data is stored in an ObjectStore dataset, *ranks*.

-``RanksService``: Service
+``RanksService``: service
 --------------------------

 This service has a ``rank`` endpoint to obtain the page rank of a given URL.